St Botolph's Church, Boston: Restoration

 Early restoration work to repair war damage was carried out during the 17th and the 18th centuries.
 The organ, lost in the Reformation, was replaced in 1715.

 From 1851 to 1853, a major period of Victorian restoration occurred.
 Nottingham architect George Place worked on the church as lead architect, under the direction of Gilbert Scott.
 The changes they oversaw included the removal of the tower ceiling and the addition of stone vaulting, as originally featured in the medieval plans.
-Place was responsible for the design of the east window, based on that of All Saints' Church, Hawton in Nottinghamshire, and the original design for the choirstall canopies.
+Place was responsible for the design of the east window, based on that of All Saints' Church, Hawton in Nottinghamshire, and the original design for the choir stall canopies.
 The high quality of craftmanship at the end of the 19th and the early 20th centuries is demonstrated here, particularly in the carved wood and stained glass.
-Augustus Welby Pugin created the baptismal font, which dates from 1853.
+The works comprised the substitution of elegant oak benches in the place of the old pews, the removal of the organ from its gallery to an external chamber at the north-west angle of the chancel, the restoration of the fine oak stall of the chancel and the addition of seven new carved canopies.
+The chancel was paved with Minton encaustic tiles.
+A the west end of the nave, opposite the south door, a new font designed by Augustus Welby Pugin was installed, the gift of A.J.B.
+Hope, Esq.
+A new altar of oak weighing about one ton was installed on a dais approached by eleven steps from the chancel.
+The contractors were Messrs.
+Cooper of Derby.